-Discipline Hearings may be either "Open" or "Closed".
+Discipline Hearings may be either "open" or "closed".
 The convening authority shall have rules that specify which type of hearing will occur.
 If the hearing is "open", a member who is charged with misconduct may not send a "representative" or "proxy" to attend in his/her place.
 Minors must be accompanied by a parent or legal guardian.

 5. OPEN HEARING is a type of hearing (grievance, protest, disciplinary, or appeal) in which the principal parties and witnesses for both sides are directed to appear, and all necessary evidence shall be presented before members of the hearing committee.
 Testimony shall consist of witness statements and their answer to questions from the committee.
 Notarized statements of witnesses, not in attendance, shall be allowed.
+Such statements must be subscribed and sworn before the notary to be true and correct and contain the appropriate notarial jurat.
+Notarized signature acknowledgements are not acceptable.